JuniorMacedo91/JuniorMacedo91/README.md

 # Junior Macedo 👋

-> ## My motto: "I don't want to learn fast.
-I want to learn right"
+>  "It's not only another project.
+It is an evolution of coding"

 - From aviation to innovation
 - Beginner in Front End Development since March/2021
 - I'm focusing on improve my hard skills by taking courses and networking
-- Currently learning JavaScript by Programador BR - https://programadorbr.com/
+- Currently improving JavaScript by Programador BR - https://programadorbr.com/

 ## 💻 Skills